oelarnes/spells/README.md

 ### Memory Usage

 One of my goals in creating Spells was to eliminate issues with memory pressure by exclusively using the map-reduce paradigm and a technology that supports partitioned/streaming aggregation of larget-than-memory datasets.
 By default, Polars loads the entire dataset in memory, but the API exposes a parameter `streaming` which I have exposed as `use_streaming`.
-Unfortunately, that feature does not seem to work for my queries and the memory performance can be quite poor.
-The one feature that may assist in memory management is the local caching, since you can restart the kernel without losing all of your progress.
-In particular, be careful about opening multiple Jupyter tabs unless you have at least 32 GB.
-In general I have not run into issues on my 16 GB MacBook Air except with running multiple kernels at once.
-Supporting larger-than memory computations is on my roadmap, so check back periodically to see if I've made any progress.
+Further testing is needed to determine the performance impacts, but this is the first thing you should try if you run into memory issues.

 When refreshing a given set's data files from 17Lands using the provided cli, the cache for that set is automatically cleared.
 The `spells` CLI gives additional tools for managing the local and external caches.